geekmorn/prototype-client-server/README.md

-# Expense Tracker - Full Stack Application
+# Expense Tracker client-server Application

-A modern full-stack expense tracking application built with FastAPI and React.
+A modern client-server expense tracking application built with FastAPI and React.
 This application allows users to manage groups, track expenses, and split bills among group members.

 ## 📑 Table of Contents